lauragift21/nuxt-workshop/README.md

 ```

-* Dynamic Routes: You can define a **dynamic route** with a parameter, you need to define a `.vue` file OR a directory prefixed by an underscore.
+* Dynamic Routes: We can define a **dynamic route** with a parameter, we need to define a `.vue` file OR a directory prefixed by an underscore.

 A tree structured like this: